RamiSaad93/RamiSaad93.github.io/README.md

 #### Song Recommendation Program Model [link](https://github.com/RamiSaad93/Song-Recommender)
   - **August 2024**

-    -This song recommendation project aims to provide a simple and effective way to find new music based on user preferences.
+    - This song recommendation project aims to provide a simple and effective way to find new music based on user preferences.
 The recommendation system operates in two main parts:
       - Popular Songs Recommendation – Recommends a song from the top 100 Billboard hits.
       - Audio Feature-Based Recommendation – Uses Spotify audio features to recommend songs with similar characteristics.
     - By using a K-means clustering model, the program analyzes over 12,000 songs to create meaningful clusters and suggest songs based on audio similarity.